 Home

-VOICES INSIDE is an inspirational inmate writing and theater program at Northpoint Training Center, a medium security prison near Danville, KY that uses theater arts and creative thinking to increase communication skills, build self-esteem and humanize and enrich the lives of those closed off behind bars.
+VOICES INSIDE is an inspirational inmate writing and theater program at Northpoint Training Center, a medium security prison near Danville, KY.
+The VOICES INSIDE program uses theater arts, creative thinking and community building to increase communication skills, build self-esteem, and humanize and enrich the lives of those behind bars.

 Voices Inside is supported by generous grants from the National Endowment for the Arts and the Nathan Cummings Foundation.